illumos/ipd/ipd/0037/README.md

 run arbitrary vendor-specific commands via the `NVME_IOC_PASSTHRU` ioctl.
-At Oxide, we developed and used both of these as part of looking at and understanding different aspects of devices which includes everything from running from PCIe signal integrity to more detailed logs around endurance, device activity, and related.
+At Oxide, we developed and used both of these as part of looking at and understanding different aspects of devices which includes everything from running PCIe signal integrity checks to more detailed logs around endurance, device activity, and related.

 The ioctls were built with the intention of being plumbed into nvmeadm so that way everyone can take advantage of this behavior and to make it